We all use method books. And for good reason! They are the backbone of piano lessons.

 There are thousands of storybooks for kids who love dinosaurs.
 There are a thousand more for kids who love unicorns.

-For years, Andrea and I have wanted to change this.
-And now the time is finally right.
+For years, Andrea and I wanted to change this.

 Introducing Andrea And Trevor Dow’s Very Useful Piano Library